 I’m not one of those people that will just accept whatever garbage comes wrapped around my racket handle.
 I’ve never understood people who buy an expensive racket and then don’t adjust the only surface they interface with it: the grip.
 It’s like buying a 200mph sports car and then deciding never to adjust the seat.

 But I digress.

 You’re here for my grip review and to find out which, of all the options on the market, is the best badminton overgrip and/or replacement grip tape.
 Well, I can help with both of those.

 If you’re here to find out how to hold your racket, I could help with that too.
 But I’m not going to.
 At least not in this article.

 When you are considering having a badminton racket, you have to focus on different factors.
 The rackets come in size and length.
 It is obvious that sellers will not know your preference.
 You have to be smart and choose.

 It is best to pick a grip that is thinner.
 For this, you can make the grip wrap thicker or less thick.
 It all depends upon your comfort.
 A small handle makes your racket control balanced and smooth.
 Adjusting with a thick grip is hard.

 3 Types of Badminton Grip

-- Overgrip: Very similar to replacment grip, overgrip is an adhesive tape which is meant to go overtop of either original tape (don’t do it) or replacement tape (do it).
-It is perfect for changing the weight balance or feel or a new racket or giving new life to an old one.
+- Overgrip: Very similar to a replacement grip, an overgrip is an adhesive tape that is meant to go overtop of either original tape (don’t do it) or replacement tape (do it).
+It is perfect for changing the weight balance or feel of a new racket or giving new life to an old one.